How to survive a science course, with special attention to the problems of studying physics

 As you read the web lecture, make notes on anything that puzzles you, and be sure to raise your questions in class.

-Homework is not merely useful, it is essential for mastering the concepts of a physics course.
+Homework is not merely useful, it is essential for mastering the concepts of any science course.
 Just as we test theories by applying them to experimental situations, you test your understanding by applying it to specific situations.
 You will know whether you understand a concept if you can use it to solve a "real-world" problem, and when you can teach it to someone else.

 NB: mycroft, the original bot for my science classes, has long since been freed to do other things, like attend class, make obnoxious remarks, and aid stumped students.
 If you really get stuck figuring out the problem you've been asked to post, mycroft has been known to accept bribes in the form of virtual Oreo cookies to finish your problem for you.